wanetty/uploadify_easy/README.md

 # uploadify_easy
 _exploit -> Arbitrary File Upload_

 The purpose of this tool is to automate the upload process in case there is a utility on an uploadify server.
 It could be considered as an exploit since it allows you to upload files to any system path by writing to it.
+It's posible that you need this tool for any machine of OSCP.

 ## Usage